-Figure 2: Partition of requests on a real request set (taken from data set) and their connectivity (obtained from F).
-In such cases, we adopt minimal separator algorithm (?) to provide the partitions and correspondingly get the number of requests to be removed.
+Figure 2: Partition of requests on a real request set requests for those 4 hours on multiple different days in creating the request set.
+Hence, all these requests over different days are naturally independent.
+In the more interesting case of static allocation, there may not exist an exact partition across days.
+Figure 2 provides a small example of requests (taken from data set) and their connectivity (obtained from F).
+In such cases, we adopt minimal separator algorithm (Shen and Liang 1997) to provide the partitions and correspondingly get the number of requests to be removed.
 In the example of Figure 2, we had to remove 12% requests to obtain the two partitions.
-Even though we remove requests, it is possible to maintain the risk bound of the original problem and obtain a conservative estimate of the optimal α response time by increasing the risk bound to $\alpha+\epsilon^4$, where ε corresponds to the percentage of requests that are removed.
+Even though we remove requests, it is possible to maintain the risk bound of the original problem and obtain a conservative estimate of the optimal α response time by increasing the risk bound to $\alpha + \epsilon^4$, where ε corresponds to the percentage of requests that are removed.
 This provides a conservative estimate, because we assume that all $\epsilon\%$ of requests will have a response time higher than the optimal in the original.
 An updated optimization corresponding to partitions, ξ is: